JMAConsulting/biz.jmaconsulting.mte/README.md

 ====================
 Disabling the extension turns off its functionality but does not remove the software, and the database tables and data created by the extension.
 * Go to Administer >> Customize Data and Screens >> Manage Extensions.
-* Beside Mandrill Transactional Emails on the Extensions tab, click Disable.
+* Beside Mandrill Emails on the Extensions tab, click Disable.
 * On the confirmation page, click Disable.

 Uninstall Instructions
 ======================
 Uninstalling the extension removes the changes it made to your database and the data that was inserted into your database to track emails sent via the extension to Mandrill.
 * Disable the extension following the instructions above.
-* On the Administer >> Customize Data and Screens >> Manage Extensions page, Extensions tab, beside Mandrill Transactional Emails extension, click Uninstall.
+* On the Administer >> Customize Data and Screens >> Manage Extensions page, Extensions tab, beside Mandrill Emails extension, click Uninstall.
 * On the confirmation page, click Uninstall.